 Keeping newborn skin moisturized and fresh is one of the most challenging aspects of being a new parent.
 Here are five tips for sealing in moisture on your newborn's skin.

 We can't stress enough about laying products onto newborn skin to add and preserve moisture.
 Our favorite layering order is to apply Everyday Lotion following bath time when skin is still moist, and then spot treat with All Over Ointment on irritated skin patches or as needed.
 The more layers of light moisture you apply to your

 Scrub a Dub Dub

 Newborn skin is notorious for being flaky, dry, and bumpy.
 During bath time, use our Hair + Body Wash and a baby brush (or your fingertips!) on baby's scalp to help remove cradle cap by continuously scraping dry skin until

 Moisture Is Key

 There's always an excuse to have a skin-on-skin connection with your baby.
 Babies thrive on feeling the warmth and texture of their mom or dad's skin, which helps with cognitive response.
 This grows an intimate bond that is difficult to obtain through any other method.
-A relaxing way to get that contact is by using our Baby Massage Oil & Washcloths.
+A relaxing way to get that contact is by using our Baby Massage Oil and a soft, muslin washcloth.
 Before you have a go, read about The Benefits of Baby Massage and Five Ways to Give a Baby Massage.

 Tubby Is Better

 When using the correct products, bath time can actually help rehydrate skin, calm your little one, and help your little one stay fresh and clean.
-Don't be afraid to bathe your newborn every day or as much as you feel it is needed—use products that replenish moisture like our Hair & Body Wash and our Baby Fresh Spray in between washes.
-Our Botanical Shield formula (found in every Tubby Todd product) makes it so you can freshen up your baby every few
+Don't be afraid to bathe your newborn every day or as much as you feel it is needed.
+We suggest the Tubby Todd Baby Bundle—four essential products that will keep your newborn's skin soft and moisturized.

 xx Team Tubby